HeringtonPress/OLC/24Feats.md

 Quest: Best a Giant in a feat of strength.

 Boon: Wield two handed weapons as one handed and giant weapons as two handed.

+___

+### Exsanguinate

+Quest:

+Boon: Spending a level die, a creature you can see with levels of the bleed condition takes four times their current amount of bleed and loses all levels of the bleed condition.